Watson: Not in the least.

 - In the Farscape episode "Liars, Guns and Money", the bank robbery planned and executed by the Moya crew is so they can buy D'Argo's son, who is about to be sold into slavery; however, just to keep the few morally-upstanding members of the crew from getting troubled, the bank Stark chose to rob is actually used exclusively by criminals to hide their ill-gotten gains.

 - Mission: Impossible used the espionage or dealing with organized crime rationalizations.
 A bit of a twist on the trope since nearly all their cases were black-ops work for the government.

 - Garrett, from Thief, typically steals from corrupt noblemen, cruel fanatic cults, or other villains.
-Though there's a mission in Thief 2 ("Shipping/Receiving") where he robs a couple of ordinary merchants.
-Part of this is simple pragmatism: poor people don't have that much money on them to steal, so it's more time efficient to go after the noblemen and the church.
+Though there's a mission in Thief II: The Metal Age ("Shipping/Receiving") where he robs a couple of ordinary merchants.
+Part of this is simple pragmatism: poor people don't have that much money on them to steal, so it's more time-efficient to go after the noblemen and the church.
 Garrett makes no excuses for his thievery in any case; he needs money, he's good at stealing things, and that's all there is to it.

 - Sly Cooper and the Cooper Gang generally target criminals, generally for the challenge.

 - In the first game, the primary goal is to steal back the pages of the Thievius Raccoonus from the Fiendish Five.